mjschipper/wazaair_lavadapter/README.md

 - BOYA Professional Audio Adapter Cable of choice (I use K9 for TypeC and K3 for Apple Lightning) https://www.aliexpress.com/item/1005002610173313.html
 - 5x3mm Magnet Hot Small Round Magnet Strong magnets Rare Earth Neodymium Magnet https://www.aliexpress.com/item/1005001767605630.html

+If you find a way to improve the design or have conducted any experiments for sound and/or usability please feed them back to me and we can work together to create a great solution to a common downside to the Waza Airs.

+Obviously this project is still a work in progress so please keep that in mind.
+I wont take any responsibilities for damage, etc if you use this.